 ... no issues, even after several plug/unplug cycles.

 A subsample delay as described above was constructed in GNU Radio Companion 3.8.10 and can be downloaded here.
 A pulseaudio dummy and loopback sink had to be employed to splice it into the audio or I/Q stream.

-... in practice this temporarily fixed the issues well.
+...this temporarily fixed the issues well.

 This is really excellent work Chuck!
 I will add a link to this page from my site.
 It is not clear to me how a user can tell if her sound card has a delay and should be replaced.ReplyDelete